Visual Studio 2013 Update 2 Release Notes

 If you are developing for Microsoft Azure, you can find an improved getting started experience.
 We offer a new capability that can link newly created web sites directly from File|New Project to a Microsoft Azure web site or Virtual Machine; making it easy to publish later.

 In addition, you can use Server Explorer for Microsoft Azure Websites to view or edit live website files or view log files remotely.

 .NET Mobile Services

 Working with Mobile Services powered by .NET is now available right from Visual Studio (Quickstart: Add a mobile service).
-With this release, you’ll find new tooling support, including a template to help get started with a new project type and support for Remote Debugging.
+With this release, you will find new tooling support, including a template to help get started with a new project type and support for Remote Debugging.

 Related – Windows Azure SDK 2.3

-We’ve also recently shipped the Microsoft Azure 2.3 SDK, which adds even more new capabilities to Visual Studio developers working with Azure.
+We also recently shipped the Microsoft Azure 2.3 SDK that adds new capabilities to Visual Studio developers working with Azure.
 This includes new Server Explorer enhancements such as: